Lane Kenworthy, The Good Society

 Many people who are infected display no symptoms and so never get tested.
 They therefore don’t show up as a confirmed case.
 The CDC (Centers for Disease Control and Prevention) conducted extensive tests between March 23 and May 3 and concluded that the actual infection rate is approximately 10 times the rate suggested by confirmed cases.1

-Early on, it was thought that transmission occurred mainly by touching surfaces, but scientists increasingly believe that most transmission is via airborne particles.2 Infection is most likely when multiple people are gathered in the same room indoors without ventilation that can rapidly recirculate and filter the air.
+Early on, it was thought that transmission occurred mainly by touching surfaces, but scientists now believe most transmission is via airborne particles.2 Infection is most likely when multiple people are gathered in the same room indoors without ventilation that can rapidly recirculate and filter the air.
 There seems to be little transmission outdoors.3 A good test case is the mass protests that began in response to the police killing of George Floyd on May 25 and continued throughout June.
-There is no indication of significant spread of the virus from these protests.4
+There is no indication of significant spread of the virus from those protests.4

 Adverse health consequences